 Toys have been gendered since the industrial revolution, at least, and the more marketers can persuade adult gift-buyers that boys and girls need different toys, the more toys they will sell; families with both boys and girls won’t feel they can reuse the same toys for all of their kids.
 Witness the increasing gendering of Lego, as evidenced by the addition of Lego Friends (marketed at girls).
 In the 1970s and 80s, Lego was not gendered and they sold less of it.
 Lego has always been considered more of a boy’s toy; I shared the Lego that was gifted to my brothers.

-I remember slivers of the debate about boys and toy guys as I was growing up in the 1980s and 90s.
+I remember slivers of the debate about boys and toy guns as I was growing up in the 1980s and 90s.
 My parents gifted us guns, which came with firecracker dust cartridges and made a satisfying popping sound, replete with smoke.
 (I liked those guns as much as my brothers did.)
 Our parents said on more than one occasion, probably to other adults with me eavesdropping nearby, that it is clearly fruitless to take toy guns away from children.
 Take away their guns and children will only utilise sticks to the same end.

 This was the prevailing view of the 20th century and continues into the present.
 It is of historical interest to read a short story written more than 100 years ago which shows how long this discussion has been going on.
 Instead of ‘nature’ the phrase ‘primitive instinct’ is used here.